Kimpton Shorebreak Huntington

 The Gaia Hotel & Spa sits right on the Sacramento River in Anderson, giving your dog direct access to riverbank walking without leaving the property.

-Hyatt Place Ontario/Rancho Cucamonga sits just a few minutes from the LA/Ontario Airport, making it a convenient stop if you're flying in or out with your dog.
+Baymont by Wyndham Ontario is just off I-10 and three miles from Ontario International Airport, making it convenient if you're flying in with your dog.

 Set against the rolling vineyards of California's Wine Country, The Meritage Resort and Spa in Napa offers a genuinely dog-friendly stay without sacrificing ...